jonathan-laurent/AlphaZero.jl/redesign/README.md

-# Redesign of AlphaZero.jl
+# A simple, full-GPU implementation of AlphaZero

 This repository is the result of Andreas Spanopoulos' contribution to the redesign of the [AlphaZero.jl](https://github.com/jonathan-laurent/AlphaZero.jl) open-source AlphaZero implementation in Julia.
+With this redesign, we achieved a remarkable **6x speedup in performance** by running the Monte Carlo Tree Search (MCTS) fully on GPU.

 The aims of this redesign are:

 1. **Code readability and maintainability.**
 2. **Code modularity and extensibility.**
 3. **Code performance.**

+By meeting these aims, not only have we maintained high standards for the overall architecture and readability of the code of AlphaZero.jl, but we have also made a significant leap in performance, which will be discussed in detail in the evaluation section.

 The redesign is based on the original implementation by [Jonathan Laurent](https://www.cs.cmu.edu/~jlaurent/), who is the main author of AlphaZero.jl, and the mentor of this project.

+## When can this implementation be used?

-## When can AlphaZero be used?
+### When can AlphaZero be used?

 AlphaZero is a general-purpose reinforcement learning algorithm introduced by [Google Deepmind](https://www.deepmind.com/) that can be used to train agents for two-player zero-sum games.
 Since any single-player game can be extended into a two-player zero-sum game just by adding a dummy player that never plays and receives the opposite reward of the player that is being trained, AlphaZero can also be used to train agents for single-player games.

 AlphaZero is a model-based reinforcement learning algorithm, which means that it leverages a model of the environment to train the agent.
-This means that the transition dynamics of the environment must be known and deterministic.
-For unknown and/or stochastic environments, the user can refer to [MuZero](https://arxiv.org/pdf/1911.08265.pdf) and [Stochastic MuZero](https://openreview.net/pdf?id=X6D9bAHhBQ1).
+This means that the transition dynamics of the environment must be known.
+For environments where the transition dynamics are unknown, the the user can refer to [MuZero](https://arxiv.org/pdf/1911.08265.pdf) and [Stochastic MuZero](https://openreview.net/pdf?id=X6D9bAHhBQ1).

+### When can this implementation be used?

+This implementation works best when:

+1. The environments can be implemented and simulated on a GPU.
-Furthermore, this implementation will work better when the number of possible actions in an environment is relatively small.
-This is due to the fact that the tree in the MCTS algorithm is implemented with an array, and therefore for games like chess were there are more than 4000 possible actions, even though the legal ones may be much less in any given state, the memory requirements will be extremely high, thus forcing the user to use a small batch of environments, which cancels the benefits of this implementation.
+2. The number of possible actions in an environment is relatively small.

+The former is important because the main bottleneck when training AlphaZero-like agents is the self-play phase, which is where the MCTS algorithm is run.
+If the environment can be implemented and simulated on a GPU, then the MCTS algorithm can be run fully on GPU.
+The latter is important because the MCTS algorithm is implemented with an array, and thus, for games with big action spaces (like chess, where there are more than 4.000 possible actions, even though the legal ones may be much less in any given state), the memory requirements will be extremely high, thus forcing the user to use a small batch of environments, which cancels the benefits from the parallelism of GPUs.

 ## What's different from AlphaZero.jl?